TheKnightCoder/Ansible-Networking/README.md

 To run these two containers we will utilising the `docker-compose.yml` file which contains configuration for the containers such as ports and volumes.

-Steps to run Ansible container:
+### Start ARA and Ansible container:
 1. SSH into vagrant VM (see [Running VM / Vagrant File](#running-vm--vagrant-file))
 2. Enter the following command:
-<pre>cd /vagrant && docker-compose run --service-ports -d --name ara --rm ara && docker-compose run --service-ports --rm ansible</pre>
+<pre>cd /vagrant && docker-compose run --service-ports --name ara -d ara && docker-compose run --service-ports --rm ansible</pre>

+> cd /vagrant - change directory to Ansible folder
+> docker-compose run - starts the container using the configuration in the `docker-compose.yml` file
+> --name <container name> - specifies container name
+> --service-ports - maps the ports defined in the `docker-compose.yml` file
+> -d - run in detached mode
+> --rm - remove container on exit (Not working on ara container?)

+Note: docker-compose up is not used as the ansible container needs to run bash in interactive mode
+### Stop and remove containers:
+1. `exit` out of Ansible container (also removed due to --rm flag)
+2. `docker rm ara -f`  stop and remove ARA container